bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-So we\'re going to use a function expression to create the destination card passing in these variables, so let\'s do that. **destCard** = and then what I\'m actually doing is this thing here, createDestinationCard.
+So we&apos;re going to use a function expression to create the destination card passing in these variables, so let&apos;s do that. **destCard** = and then what I&apos;m actually doing is this thing here, createDestinationCard.
-So I\'m going to put that in here, createDestinationCard.
-But what I\'m passing in is the destination name, and I\'m passing in the destination location.
-I\'m passing in the destination photo to the photoURL, oops.
+So I&apos;m going to put that in here, createDestinationCard.
+But what I&apos;m passing in is the destination name, and I&apos;m passing in the destination location.
+I&apos;m passing in the destination photo to the photoURL, oops.
-And I\'m passing in the destination description.
-And then that should var, that\'s going to create, it\'s going to go in and create that and then down here now I just need to add destination card.
-So that\'s going to say, okay, destination card\'s going to actually hold that card.
+And I&apos;m passing in the destination description.
+And then that should var, that&apos;s going to create, it&apos;s going to go in and create that and then down here now I just need to add destination card.
+So that&apos;s going to say, okay, destination card&apos;s going to actually hold that card.
 And remember, this function returns HTML, so that HTML for the card is now in destCard.

-Because remember that\'s what this function does, create destination card down here at the end, it returns the card, which is the HTML for all the stuff in the card.
-So now all of that stuff, all that HTML we created is now in this little variable right here, it\'s in this bucket.
+Because remember that&apos;s what this function does, create destination card down here at the end, it returns the card, which is the HTML for all the stuff in the card.
+So now all of that stuff, all that HTML we created is now in this little variable right here, it&apos;s in this bucket.
 Okay, so the last thing we need to do is go in and find our container and upend the child, right?
-So let\'s go ahead and do that, document.querySelector.
-And what are we looking for, we\'re actually looking for this id here. \' Go get that id .appendChild.
+So let&apos;s go ahead and do that, document.querySelector.
+And what are we looking for, we&apos;re actually looking for this id here. &apos; Go get that id .appendChild.
 And what are we adding?
-We\'re adding **destCard**.
-Now we\'ve gotten all five pieces of our script together, and in the next video, we\'ll do some error checking and fixing of stuff and see if it all works.
+We&apos;re adding **destCard**.
+Now we&apos;ve gotten all five pieces of our script together, and in the next video, we&apos;ll do some error checking and fixing of stuff and see if it all works.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->